Local sightings

 Right: Mistle Thrush, Turdus viscivorus.
 Note the much 'colder' plumage tones compared with Song Thrush

-a Scarlet Tiger moved south and then back north over a Woodlands garden early evening.
-Grey Heron in flight over water
+- a Scarlet Tiger moved south and then back north over a Woodlands garden early evening.

 Right: Grey, Heron Ardea cinerea - Picture: Dave Levy.
 This a sub-adult bird - note the less well-defined plumage features compared with the image against the record of 1st